Bodhert/ElixirTradingBot/notes/notes.md

 also I learn that is easy to modify locally the libraries code to detect issues, it is a good approach to do when you want to know the library and its deps. like alway do not be afraid of reviewing source code

 ## Chapter 6
-We pay fee for selling and for buying, for this `buy_down_interval`, so every first trade, the trader will take its price and calculate a decreased ammount, this interval should never be smaller than double the fee
+We pay fee for selling and for buying, for this `buy_down_interval`, so every first trade, the trader will take its price and calculate a decreased ammount, this interval should never be smaller than double the fee, the resulting price needs to be divisible by `tick_size`